 This is called “leptin resistance” and can be a real problem if you are overweight.

 Many parts of your body naturally produce leptin.

-However, the number one place in your body making leptin is what’s called adipocytes of white adipose tissue, better known as your fat cells.
+However, the number one place in your body making it are the adipocytes of white adipose tissue, better known as your fat cells.

 You might think that this is good news.
-Since higher leptin levels means you metabolism is higher, then having extra fat producing more leptin should be good.
+Since higher leptin levels means you metabolism is higher, then having extra fat producing more of the hormone should be good.

 Shortly after leptin was discovered researchers became very excited.

-As they began to understand leptin’s control over metabolism it seemed like leptin could be used to fight obesity.
+As they began to understand leptin’s control over metabolism it seemed like it could be used to fight obesity.